lmparppei/BeatPlugins/README.md

 `Beat.linesForScene(scene)` – lines for a specified scene
 `Beat.getText()` — whole document as string
-`Beat.currentLine` — line which has the caret
+`Beat.currentLine` — line which has the caret `Beat.setColorForScene(scene, color)` — set color for a scene object

 ### Navigate Through The Document